Create the Future of Education with a DEd in Curriculum and Instruction

 Why Get a Doctorate of Education in Curriculum and Instruction from IUP

 Your cohort will mostly include students with extensive backgrounds in education and classroom teaching, so you’ll be in a community of like-minded educators with experience like yours.
 Intended for high-achieving teachers and scholars, IUP’s DEd in Curriculum and Instruction program is designed for working professionals with strong commitments to curriculum development and research methods.
-The program offers maximum flexibility: You’ll be able to complete your degree through an online hybrid/asynchronous approach to instruction.

 What You’ll Learn

-As you complete your curriculum and instruction degree, you’ll learn to understand and apply educational theory, show your competence in curriculum evaluation, develop your identity as an educator committed to working with diverse populations and conduct independent research that makes a significant impact.
+As you complete your curriculum and instruction degree, you’ll learn to understand and apply educational theory, show your competence in curriculum evaluation, develop your identity as an educator committed to working with diverse populations, and conduct independent research that makes a significant impact.

 Imagine Your Future